First Event-by-Event Identification of Cherenkov Radiation from Sub-MeV Particles in Liquid Argon

 \paragraph{ Cherenkov Separation---} This analysis focuses on the early time region of the reconstructed PE pulse series from uncoated PMTs, since those are expected to have the clearest separation between prompt visible Cherenkov light and delayed wavelength shifted scintillation light.
 Fig.~\ref{fig:typical_uncoated}, top panel, shows the summed pulse series as a function of time $t$ of a typical uncoated PMT for 43,522 selected sodium decay events.
 The major feature that will be the primary focus of Cherenkov separation is clear in the data--- a small peak located at $t =-3$~ns, hence before the identified event start time.
 The behavior over the entire time region, which extends out to 2~$\mu$s after the start time, is discussed in Ref.~\cite{companion_paper}.
-The middle panel of Fig.~\ref{fig:typical_uncoated} shows that a $\pm15\%$ agreement between simulation and data is within the 1$\sigma$ uncertainty band.
+The middle panel of Fig. 2 shows that within the 1$\sigma$ uncertainty band there is $\pm15\%$ or better agreement between simulation and data.
+The deviation between data and expectation centered around t = -7~ns is still under investigation.

 In Fig.~\ref{fig:typical_uncoated}, the small peak at $t=-3$~ns corresponds to a highly pure sample of Cherenkov photons, demonstrated by the ``Cherenkov purity'' shown in the lower plot.
-We will call this region of $-6 \leq t \leq 0$~ns the ``Cherenkov enhanced'' region and $t>0$ the ``scintillation enhanced'' region.
+We will call this region of $-6 \leq t < 0$~ns the ``Cherenkov enhanced'' region and $t>0$ the ``scintillation enhanced'' region.
 As expected, the scintillation enhanced region is delayed.
 The majority of photons originating from Cherenkov light appear before $t=0$; however, there is a substantial set of photons that are delayed because they are wavelength-shifted by the TPB and have longer paths to the PMTs.
+Fig.~\ref{fig:typical_uncoated} is the only direct fit between data and simulation, while the expectation in Figs.~\ref{fig:energy_vs_cherenkov},~\ref{fig:nhits}, and ~\ref{fig:angular_data_vs_mc} are the simulation output at the best fit parameters.